Image Credit: eSchool

 Fortunately, for the few institutions that do understand and have engaged in transformative change, the process itself can be incredibly energizing and validating, particularly in a time of crisis!
 One client-institution of mine in the Mid-west chose to engage in a completely new strategic planning process that focused on the future, new markets, technology for the student experience, M&A, industry partnerships, diversified revenue streams, non-degree programs, and other items during the heart of the pandemic.
 What they discovered was that not only did the process and focus energize the university community, it also made them less stressed and anxious about the current crisis!

-At Idea Pathway, we understand that among the population of post-secondary institutions that need to pursue transformation, many do not have the bandwidth, expertise, or experience to do so on their own.
-Within that group, many are willing, just not able.
+At Idea Pathway and the Transformation Collaborative™, we understand that among the population of post-secondary institutions that need to pursue transformation, many do not have the bandwidth, expertise, or experience to do so on their own.
 That’s where we come in.
 Our approach to supporting reinvention includes partner level experts, industry leading advisors and functional area experts that collectively support foundational change and operational excellence as a path to long term relevance and sustainability.
-If you’d like a confidential conversation about how Idea Pathway can support your institution through unprecedented disruption and change, please go to this contact form or reach out directly to Dr. Pond at email@example.com or call 719-344-8195.
+If you’d like a confidential conversation about how we can support your institution through unprecedented disruption and change, please go to this contact form or reach out directly to Dr. Pond at email@example.com or call 719-344-8195.